Mike Ross (politician): Health care

-Ross has consistently voted against the Affordable Care Act (also known as Obamacare).
+Ross has consistently voted against the Patient Protection and Affordable Care Act (also known as Obamacare).
 He was one of three Democratic representatives to vote to repeal the Affordable Care Act and continued to vote to repeal the law throughout his tenure in Congress.

 In a statement after his vote in January 2011, Mike Ross said, "I have said from the beginning that I believe we absolutely need health care reform, but we need commonsense health care reform that reflects Arkansas values.
 This law was more than 2,000 pages, cut Medicare by half a trillion dollars, placed huge unfunded mandates on our states and authorized the IRS to fine people who can't afford to buy health insurance.
 An overwhelming majority of my constituents continue to oppose this health care reform law and I believe we should repeal it, start over and listen to the majority of the American people—not the special interests and party leaders in Washington."

 Ross supports Arkansas's bipartisan Medicaid expansion known as the "private option" – the state's plan to use federal Medicaid money to pay for private insurance for people earning up to 138 percent of the federal poverty level.
 Ross said that "although he voted against the Affordable Care Act, he supports the private option, which he called an 'Arkansas-specific, bipartisan and market-based solution' that helps working families.
 Arkansas' private option is a great example of what we can accomplish when we listen to one another and work together in a bipartisan way, and, as governor, I will support the law and its continued funding."